apache/mesos/docs/ssl.md

 ~~~

 # Running
-Once you have successfully built and installed your new binaries, here are the environment variables that are applicable to the `Master`, `Slave`, `Framework Scheduler/Executor`, or any `libprocess process`:
+Once you have successfully built and installed your new binaries, here are the environment variables that are applicable to the `Master`, `Agent`, `Framework Scheduler/Executor`, or any `libprocess process`:

 #### SSL_ENABLED=(false|0,true|1) [default=false|0]
 Turn on or off SSL.
 When it is turned off it is the equivalent of default mesos with libevent as the backing for events.
 All sockets default to the non-SSL implementation.
 When it is turned on, the default configuration for sockets is SSL.
 This means outgoing connections will use SSL, and incoming connections will be expected to speak SSL as well.
 None of the below flags are relevant if SSL is not enabled.
 If SSL is enabled, `SSL_CERT_FILE` and `SSL_KEY_FILE` must be supplied.